 SERF is a building on the Frostburg State University campus housing the FSU Renewable Energy Center.
 Once completed, this facility will be one of the first off-the-grid research facilities in the nation, serving as a demonstration and test site for technologies that allow buildings to be separate from the power grid.
 FSU is currently completing the infrastructure of the facility.
 Once complete, FSU students and faculty will be able to conduct a wide variety of renewable energy research projects and instructional classes.

-SERF generates its own electricity by wind power and sunlight.
-Large battery bank stores backup energy to supply the building at least for a week when neither sunlight or wind is unavailable or insufficient.
-The building is heated mainly by natural sunlight and a solar thermal collector array.
-6,000 gallon water heated by a solar collector array is stored in two insulated tanks and circulated in the closed loop radiant floor system for space heating.
-Solar heating provides also domestic hot water stored in a separate tank.
-After all energy need of the building is supplied and batteries are completely charged, excess electricity will be used to produce hydrogen to be stored in tanks as a long-term backup energy.
+Upon completion of the infrastructure, SERF will generate its own electricity by wind power and sunlight.
+A large battery bank will store backup energy to supply the building at least for a week when neither sunlight or wind is unavailable or insufficient.
+The building will be heated mainly by natural sunlight and a solar thermal collector array.
+Water heated by a solar collector array will be stored in insulated tanks and circulated in the closed loop radiant floor system for space heating.
+Solar heating will provide also domestic hot water stored in a separate tank.
+After all energy needs of the building are supplied and batteries are completely charged, excess electricity will be used to produce hydrogen to be stored in tanks as a long-term backup energy.

 Purposes of SERF

 Conduct research, education, and outreach activities on renewable and clean energy applications